Hello! Hugs to you for visiting my blog 🙂

 I know it is weird, but whenever I knit, I always find myself sitting in our garage.
 We have a little workplace there set at a corner.
 Usually, I’ll just find myself as if in a bubble sitting there and knitting.
 I’d be lost in my little world where my husband would find me later on.
 Oh.
 Don’t worry, I usually do this whenever my husband is at home and it is his turn to have our “kids’ time.”

 Was it uncomfortable there?
 No!
-My husband had this nice little garage door insulation in Wichita installed a while back to stop the extreme heating especially during summer.
+My husband had this nice insulated garage door installed by our local Tulsa garage door service a while back to stop the extreme heating especially during summer.
 The insulation had a good R-value, and is sound-proof.
 So you’d understand how it could be living in a different world in there can be.
 There, I can knit to my heart’s content.

 HOW DID IT BEGIN?